Wealthsimple Crypto Review

-Basic Customer Support: Users have access to a Help Centre (FAQ list), plus basic assistance via chat.
-If you need further assistance, you can call or email Wealthsimple, but keep in mind that Wealthsimple Crypto is designed as a self-directed platform.
+Basic Customer Support: Users have access to a Help Centre (FAQ list), plus basic assistance via email, or phone.

 Wealthsimple Crypto Mobile App Review

-Wealthsimple Crypto uses the Wealthsimple Trade app.
+Wealthsimple Crypto uses the Wealthsimple app.
 While this is convenient for Wealthsimple Trade customers, we see it as a downside.
-The Wealthsimple Trade app is both clunky and can be charitably described as uninformative.
+We’ve found the Wealthsimple app to be clunky and lacking in resources.

 Wealthsimple Crypto vs Coinbase and Coinsmart Comparison